Maya Deren: Early life

 In 1922, the family fled the Ukrainian SSR because of antisemitic pogroms perpetrated by the White Volunteer Army and moved to Syracuse, New York.
-Her father shortened the family name to "Deren" shortly after they arrived in New York.
+Her father shortened the family name from Derenkovskaya to "Deren" shortly after they arrived in New York.
 He became the staff psychiatrist at the State Institute for the Feeble-Minded in Syracuse.
+Deren's mother was a musician and dancer who had studied these arts in Kyiv.
 In 1928, Deren's parents became naturalized citizens of the United States.

-Her mother moved to Paris, France, to be with her daughter while she attended the League of Nations International School of Geneva in Switzerland from 1930 to 1933.
+Deren was highly intelligent, starting fifth grade at only eight years old.
+She attended the League of Nations International School of Geneva, Switzerland for high school from 1930 to 1933.
+Her mother moved to Paris, France to be nearer to her while she studied.
+Deren learned to speak French while she was abroad.

-Deren began college at Syracuse University, where she studied journalism and political science, and also became a highly active socialist leader during the Trotskyist movement.
-Deren served as National Secretary in the National Student office of the Young People's Socialist League and was a member of the Social Problems Club at Syracuse University through which she met Gregory Bardacke, whom she married at the age of eighteen in June 1935.
+Deren enrolled at Syracuse University at sixteen, where she began studying journalism and political science.
+Deren became a highly active socialist activist during the Trotskyist movement in her late teens.
+She served as National Student Secretary in the National Student office of the Young People's Socialist League and was a member of the Social Problems Club at Syracuse University.

+At age eighteen in June 1935, she married Gregory Bardacke, a socialist activist whom she met through the Social Problems Club.
 After his graduation in 1935, she moved to New York City.
-She finished school at New York University with a bachelor's degree in literature in June 1936, returning to Syracuse in the fall.
-She and her husband became active in various socialist causes in New York City; during this time they separated and eventually divorced three years later.
-She attended the New School for Social Research.
-She received a master's degree in English literature at Smith College.
-Her master's thesis was titled The Influence of the French Symbolist School on Anglo-American Poetry (1939).
+She finished school at New York University with a Bachelor's degree in literature in June 1936, and returned to Syracuse that fall.
+She and Bardacke became active in various socialist causes in New York City; and it was during this time that they separated and eventually divorced three years later.

+In 1938, Deren attended the New School for Social Research, and received a master's degree in English literature at Smith College.
+Her Master's thesis was titled The Influence of the French Symbolist School on Anglo-American Poetry (1939).
+This included works of Pound, Eliot, and the Imagists.
+By the age of 21, Deren had earned two degrees in literature.